 A Grievance resolution officer (GRO), is usually nominated internally, to facilitate the process of resolving workplace grievances.
 The GRO is trained in relevant legislation and handling disputes and understands when it may be necessary to refer on to a more skilled mediator to resolve the issue.
 To further tighten the grievance resolution process a company may proactively train staff on how to give and receive feedback, thus creating a culture of dealing with issues before they escalate to a grievance.

 A grievance resolution system usually contains a policy statement, guidelines, responsibilities and evaluation of the protocols.
-This is underpinned by a procedure or ideally a flow chart stating the steps to take for a staff member to resolve a grievance in the workplace.
+This is underpinned by a procedure or ideally a flow chart stating the steps to take for a staff member to resolve a grievance in the workplace adhering to the principles of natural justice.

 Step 1 – A grievance resolution procedure begins with encouraging the staff member to resolve the grievance informally.